Georgia - Country Commercial Guide

 Local eCommerce Sales Rules & Regulations

-Georgia’s Ministry of Economy and Sustainable Development (MoESD) is currently developing a draft law on e-Commerce.
-The adoption of the EU e-Commerce Directive is part of the Georgian government’s commitment under its AA with the EU.
-The Law on e-Commerce will regulate the rights and obligations of intermediary service providers in the e-Commerce process, as well as protect consumers by making information services more transparent and standardized.
-The draft has passed committee hearings in the parliament and its adoption is planned in 2022.
+In June 2023, Georgia adopted the Law on e-Commerce as part of the Georgian government’s commitment under its Association Agreement with the EU.
+The Law on e-Commerce regulates the rights and obligations of intermediary service providers in the e-Commerce process, as well as protect consumers by making information services more transparent and standardized.

-Georgian companies that are active in the eCommerce field set up the Georgia E-Commerce Association in 2020.
+Georgian companies that are active in e-commerce field set up the Georgia E-Commerce Association in 2020.
 The association has identified underdeveloped infrastructure and logistical support as the main obstacle, and is working with association members and other interested companies to address challenges.

 Local eCommerce Business Service Provider Ecosystem